rwanwork/sam2irs/README.md

 The intron retention score is:  (15 / 7) / 36 = 0.0595

 In practice, the number of aligned bases will be very large and multiplying by a constant across all data sets is needed to prevent underflow.
 In our work, we arbitrarily chose a constant of `100000000000`.
+You will need to find a constant that gives you the range of values that fits for your data set, and then divide it through for your entire file.
+What matters is the relative intron retention scores between intronic regions.

+As a final note, if you want the output to appear in a file called `output.gtf`, then change the above line to:

+  * `cat test.sam | ../Perl/sam2irs.pl --verbose --chrlist test.sizes --gtf test1.gtf 1>output.gtf 2>/dev/null`

+And if you omit `2>/dev/null`, some debugging information will appear.
+Feel free to remove it, if you want to see this debugging information.

 ###  Extracting sequences